esphome/esphome-docs/components/uponor_smatrix.rst

 ---------------

 The controller and the thermostats have unique addresses used for communication that are not displayed anywhere but can only be found when scanning the bus.
 Start with a basic configuration that just contains the UART and Uponor hub components.
-Make sure that the UART pins are configured according to your wiring.
+Make sure that the UART pins are configured according to your wiring and the baud rate is set to 19200.

 .. code-block:: yaml

-    uart:
-      baud_rate: 19200
-      tx_pin: GPIO17
-      rx_pin: GPIO16

     uponor_smatrix:

 When you upload this configuration to your ESPHome device and connect it to the Uponor Smatrix bus, it will print a list of detected addresses to the log output.